-- Click on the image to see the larger version, you’ll see the 800 px wide version which ‘weighs’ 80KB.
+- Click on the thumbnail image to see the larger version in a lightbox - you'll see the 800 px wide version which 'weighs' 80KB.

-Click the thumbnail for this next image and you’ll be looking at a 2,000px wide image that ‘weighs’ 120Kb.
-Chances are it will have to shrink down to fit your monitor.
+Click the thumbnail for this next image and you'll be looking at a 2,000px wide image that 'weighs' 120Kb.
+For about 92% of you, it will have to shrink down to fit your monitor.